kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I'm back in Dénia on 15th July.
 - I was not sexually aroused at all while away.
-- After a couple of days back in Dénia, the sexual arousal starts up again.
+- After a couple of days back in Dénia, the sexual arousal starts up again, and it's intense.
 - Moreover, communication with the hackers begins again in earnest.
 - It starts in a very interesting way.
-- A post comes up on my `@JackChardwood` account referencing [*strawberries*](../2023/october.md#strawberries) on July 17th, and something about staying or leaving.
+- A post comes up on my `@JackChardwood` account referencing [*strawberries*](../2023/october.md#strawberries) on July 17th, and a threatening message about staying or leaving.
 - Readers will remember the importance of [*strawberries*](../2023/october.md#strawberries) and the incident from [October 2023](../2023/october.md#strawberries).
 - It also reads like a direct threat to me if I stay.
 - I like the post and say something about how I won't be leaving as I've nowhere else to go.